2. Arrive in plenty of time – if you are running late, or really early, then speak to your recruiter or the hiring manager ASAP.

 • Don’t be negative to your previous employer – there is always a reason you are looking to leave but be prepared and put this across in a professional manner

 Competency Based Interviews

-- One-to-one – Face-to-face encounter with one interviewer, after the organisation decides that you’ve got what it’s looking for.
-They’re usually formal, but can also take place over lunch.
+• One-to-one – Face-to-face encounter with one interviewer, after the organisation decides that you’ve got what it’s looking for.
+They’re usually formal.
 You could also be interviewed by different people at different times.

-- Assessment centres – These involve tasks including presentations, written tests, and group, role-play and in-tray exercises.
+• Assessment centres – These involve tasks including presentations, written tests, group role-play and in-tray exercises.
 They’re used to assess a candidate’s performance in a range of situations, and last between one and three days.
 You’ll appear alongside several other candidates.

 A second interview means that you’ve made it through the initial screening and the interviewer is now looking for evidence of.

 • Your value to the organisation

 • Your fit in the role, existing team and organisation